stacksjs/tlsx/README.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍 _We also publish them on our website.
-And thank you, Spatie_
+Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! 🌍 _We also publish them on our website._

 Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA.